StackStorm/hubot-stackstorm/README.md

 ST2_AUTH_USERNAME=testu ST2_AUTH_PASSWORD=testp HUBOT_SLACK_TOKEN=token ST2_CHANNEL=mychannel PORT=8181 bin/hubot --name "st2-bot" -a slack --alias !
 ```

-Keep in mind that you need to replace values of the environment variables which
+Keep in mind that you need to replace values of the environment variables so they
 reflect configuration of your environment.

 ## Testing